cdapio/cdap/cdap-docs/admin-manual/source/installation/replication.rst

 This document lists the detailed steps required for setting up CDAP replication, where one CDAP cluster (a *master*) is replicated to one or more additional CDAP *slave* clusters.

+**Note:** As described below, CDAP must have :ref:`invalid transaction list pruning disabled
+<installation-replication-disable-invalid-transaction-list-pruning>`, as this cannot be
+used with replication.

 **These steps should be reviewed (and the `Cluster Setup`_ completed) prior to starting CDAP.**

+.. _installation-replication-cluster-setup:

 Cluster Setup
 =============